You treat a disease, you win, you lose. You treat a person, I guarantee you, you’ll win, no matter what the outcome.

 It isn’t an easy conversation to have, and that’s a gross understatement.
 When it comes to the end of life, medical professionals are charged with the overwhelming responsibility of delivering the unsettling news to patients and their family members.
 As if that isn’t stressful enough, what happens when the patient is Deaf, doesn’t speak English, or at the very least, doesn’t speak English well enough to understand the gravity of what they are being told?
 This is where specially-trained medical interpreters become a critical part of the palliative care process, bridging the linguistic and cultural gap.

-*When we factor in the Deaf and Hard of Hearing (HoH) communities, the LEP-US population rises to 10.9%1
+*When we factor in the Deaf and Hard of Hearing (HoH) communities, the LEP-US population rises to 10.9% – this then increases the fraction to more than one in every ten.1

 Without readily-accessible, professional interpreters on hand, the risk increases for improper diagnoses and therefore, an increased risk for adverse events.
 For the vulnerable palliative care patient population, even one miscommunicated word can be a catalyst for a cascade of negative outcomes.